davidsalako/linear-regression/README.md

-# Cardio Good Fitness Project - Linear Regression Analysis Of A Retail Store That Sells Treadmill Products - By David Salako.
+# Cardio Good Fitness Project - Linear Regression Analysis Of A Retail Store That Sells Treadmill Products. - By David Salako.

 ## BACKGROUND: